epam/edp-gerrit-operator/docs/api.md

-GerritGroupSpec defines the desired state of GerritGroup
+GerritGroupSpec defines the desired state of GerritGroup.

 <table>
     <thead>